OriginFinancial/frontend-take-home-assignment/README.md

 # Delivery Instructions

-Send us the link to your repository and make sure to make it public.
+Don't create a fork, send us the link to your repository and make sure to make it public.

 # Usage